4.33 ICF – Debriefing After Major Trauma

 Ensure that all employees affected have access to immediate practical and social support during and immediately after the event.

 Open Door will make sure there are transports home or contacting a family member; providing refreshments – tea, coffee (no alcohol); providing cover to allow for ‘down time’.
-This does not necessarily mean going off duty – it may be better to keep those affected together in the immediate aftermath of an incident so that they can compose themselves, talk about what has happened and support each other.
+This does not necessarily mean going off duty – it may be better to keep those affected together in the immediate aftermath of an incident so that they can compose themselves, talk about what has happened, and support each other.
 Social support means the everyday expression of care and listening to the concerns of those affected.
-It is not clinical in nature and should involve: contact from the person’s immediate manager to acknowledge what has happened, express concern, provide social and practical support and to recognize the efforts of staff, contact with colleagues, the presence of a respected and trusted colleague.
-Open Door will identify any staff, patients or bystanders who may have been affected by the incident and respond appropriately to their needs.
+It is not clinical in nature and should involve: contact with the person’s immediate manager to acknowledge what has happened, express concern, provide social and practical support and to recognize the efforts of staff, contact with colleagues, the presence of a respected and trusted colleague.
+Open Door will identify any staff, patients, or bystanders who may have been affected by the incident and respond appropriately to their needs.

 Make employees aware of the Employee Support Services and enable them to attend if they request it.

-Do’s and Don’ts for Psychological first Aid for First Responders after a Trauma has occurred:
+Do’s and Don’ts for Psychological First Aid for First Responders after a Trauma has occurred:

 - Promote Safety: Help people meet basic needs for food and shelter, and obtain emergency medical attention.